pierreprinetti/splitexcel/README.md

 splitexcel
 ==========

-Crude Visual-Basic-Script tool for splitting each Excel sheet in a separate file.
+Crude Visual Basic script for splitting each Excel sheet in a separate file.
 Windows only.